Is Hamilton Formula 1's greatest ever?

 Last updated on .From the section Formula 1

+Lewis Hamilton may have missed out on a historic eighth world title, but his record still marks him out arguably the greatest of all time.

-Who would have thought anyone would have come close to Michael Schumacher's record of seven Formula 1 world championships - and now Lewis Hamilton has equalled it.
+Who would have thought anyone would have come close to Michael Schumacher's record of seven Formula 1 World Championships when Hamilton equalled it last year?

+But in 2021 it was a different story, as Max Verstappen claimed his first championship with Red Bull in controversial circumstances.

-The Briton already holds the record number for most pole positions and earlier this season overtook Schumacher's total of 91 F1 race wins.
+However, Verstappen has a long way to go to match Hamilton overall, who holds the record number for most pole positions and race wins.

 We have crunched the numbers to see how the legends in the sport compare...

-How he compares to the other greats
+How Hamilton compares to the other greats

-- In terms of championships, Hamilton is now the joint most successful driver of all time, level with Michael Schumacher on seven titles.
+- In terms of championships, Hamilton is the joint most successful driver of all time, level with Schumacher on seven titles.

-- A seventh win takes Hamilton two clear of Argentine legend Juan Manuel Fangio on the all-time leaderboard.
+- Hamilton is two clear of Argentine legend Juan Manuel Fangio on the all-time leaderboard.
 Fangio won five titles in the 1950s.

-- This is a fourth consecutive title for Hamilton (2017, 2018, 2019 and 2020).
-The record of consecutive F1 championships belongs to Michael Schumacher who swept all before him in securing five title wins on the bounce between 2000 and 2004.
+- Hamilton won four titles in a row from 2017.
+The record of consecutive F1 championships belongs to Schumacher, who swept all before him in securing five title wins on the bounce between 2000 and 2004.

-- It is also Hamilton's sixth title in seven years.
-Hamilton's dominance was interrupted by Nico Rosberg - his Mercedes team-mate - pipping him to the championship by five points in 2016.

-- The only other driver currently racing who has won more than a single championship is Sebastian Vettel on four.

-- Hamilton has won 94 races.
-He overtook Michael Schumacher's previous record of 91 with victory at the Portuguese Grand Prix in October.
+- Hamilton has won 103 races.
+He overtook Schumacher's previous record of 91 with victory at the Portuguese Grand Prix in October 2020.
 They are head and shoulders above the rest.
-Vettel is in third place with 53 wins, but the German has not won in this campaign.
+Vettel is in third place with 53 wins.

-- Hamilton has won more than one in every three races (36%) he has participated in his career (94 wins from 264 GPs started).
-Of all drivers who have taken part in at least 50 grands prix, only Juan Manuel Fangio (with almost one in two - 47%) has a better win rate than Hamilton.
+- Hamilton has won more than one in every three races (36%) he has participated in his career (103 wins from 288 GPs started).
+Of all drivers who have taken part in at least 50 grands prix, only Fangio (with almost one in two - 47%) has a better win rate than Hamilton.
 However, Hamilton has been involved in at least three times as many races as Fangio, sustaining his win rate over a much longer period of time.
 Hamilton has a better win percentage than Schumacher, whose 91 victories came in 306 races (30% win percentage).

-- Alain Prost and Ayrton Senna both won around one in four of the GPs they took part in.
-Frenchman Prost recorded 51 wins from 199 races, while Brazilian legend Ayrton Senna secured 41 wins from 161 grands prix before tragedy struck in Imola in 1994.
+- Alain Prost and Ayrton Senna both won about one in four of the GPs they took part in.
+Frenchman Prost recorded 51 wins from 199 races, while Brazilian legend Senna secured 41 wins from 161 grands prix before tragedy struck in Imola in 1994, when he was killed in an accident.

-- Hamilton has won a grand prix when leading from the first lap to the last on 22 occasions - the most of any driver.
-Ayrton Senna is second having done so 19 times.
+- Hamilton has won a grand prix when leading from the first lap to the last on 23 occasions - the most of any driver.
+Senna is second having done so 19 times.

-- Lewis Hamilton has completed a 'hat-trick' of securing pole position, winning the race and recording the fastest lap on 18 different occasions.
-Michael Schumacher is ahead with 22 hat-tricks.
+- Hamilton has completed a 'hat-trick' of securing pole position, winning the race and recording the fastest lap on 19 different occasions.
+Schumacher is ahead with 22 hat-tricks.

 - Hamilton is in second place in the list of drivers to have completed the most 'grand-slams'.
 He has achieved the rare feat of taking pole position, winning the race having led every single lap as well as claiming the fastest lap in six grands prix.
 British driver Jim Clark, who won two titles in the 1960s, has the most grand slams with eight.